 The Marsh Council for the Promotion of Research in the Region of the North Sea Coast was established in 1950.
 Its membership is made up solely of corporate members from the coastal regions between the Dutch border and the river Elbe.
 It comprises scientific institutions; district-, city-, parish- and regional councils; history societies; corporations for the maintenance of sea defences as well as water boards.
-The Marsh Council currently has 77 members.
+Currently, the Marsh Council has 75 members.

-The location for the annual general meeting (always in conjunction with a public lecture) changes frequently.
-The latest AGM took place at the Steinhaus Bunderhee on 6th April 2018.
+The location for the annual general meeting (always in conjunction with a public lecture) changes frequently within the range of the covered coastal area.

 |Chairman||Prof. Dr. Hauke Jöns, Managing Scientific Director, NIhK, Wilhelmshaven|

 |Deputy chairman||Dr. Andreas Hüser, Director of Archaeology, District of Cuxhaven|

 |Deputy chairman||Dr. Matthias Stenger, Director of the East Frisian Landscape, Aurich|